How can you turn Halloween into a fun-filled time for your children while keeping it not too frightening for you

 My children help choose what they think is cool.
 In recent years, we have been giving out glow-in-the-dark necklaces and bracelets.
 The best thing about these toys is that they make kids safer in the dark because cars can see them when they are walking in the road.
 Kids say, “Wow!” or “Cool!” when they see the glowing gifts, so I know they love them.
 Plus, my kids are proud to hand them out.
 Now that my kids are older, they always remind me when it’s time to place my order.
 Other toys that we have purchased include blow up balloon balls, glow-in-the-dark animals, and glow-in-the-dark balls.

 2. Make your family's favorite dinner on Halloween night, including their favorite desserts.
 There are great healthy fall menu ideas in the Member Center recipe guide.
 With full stomachs, your kids will be less tempted to eat the junk they receive.
-You also can try the Halloween treat recipes in the September 2006 Healthy Times Newsletter, or have some delicious Pop'ems and NEW Date-Nut Bars on hand from DrFuhrman.com.
+You also can try the Halloween recipe Quick and Creepy Chocolate Treats below and other recipes in the September 2006 Healthy Times Newsletter or have some delicious Dr. Fuhrman Date-Nut Bars and Pop’ems on hand.

 3. When the children come home, if they are adamant about wanting to eat the candy, set a limit on how many candies they are allowed to eat.
 I suggest you allow them two pieces of candy, which they can pick out—and then discard the rest.
 In the past, we let our children pick one or two candies to eat, but in the more recent years they don’t even want any of it.
 They are too well informed now.
 Last Halloween, much to my surprise (I was brought up conventionally, so it’s amazing to watch Nutritarian children grow up) our children played with the candy.
 They opened the wrappers, and exclaimed how it didn’t look like food and then molded it.